Asteski/WinMac-Menu/README.md

 ## Run

-**Quick Start**: Double‑click the EXE.
-By default, it runs in background mode with a system tray icon.
+**Quick Start**: By default, it runs in background mode with a system tray icon.

 **Modes**:
 - **Background Mode (default)** - App stays running in background.
 Launch again to toggle/show menu.